+Despite the great need for an effective disease-modifying treatment for ALS and significant research efforts by the pharmaceutical industry to meet this need, there have been limited clinical successes and no curative therapies approved to date.
 In May 2022, the FDA approved an orally administered version of edaravone, which has been available since 2017 as an intravenous infusion for the treatment of ALS.
-Additionally, in July 2022, the FDA accepted an NDA for tofersen, an investigational drug from Biogen Inc., for the treatment of superoxide dismutase 1 ("SOD1") ALS.
-The NDA has been granted priority review with a PDUFA goal date of January 25, 2023.
+In July 2022, the FDA accepted an NDA for tofersen, an investigational drug from Biogen Inc., for the treatment of superoxide dismutase 1 ALS.
+The NDA has been granted priority review with a Prescription Drug User Fee Act goal date of April 25, 2023.
+Additionally, in September 2022, the FDA approved AMX0035, now branded as Relyvrio, a drug from Amylyx Pharmaceuticals, Inc. for the treatment of ALS.
+AMX0035 previously received a conditional approval by Health Canada in June 2022.
+In September 2022, Biohaven Pharmaceutical Holding Company Ltd. announced its drug candidate, verdiperstat, did not demonstrate efficacy for the treatment of ALS in the Healey ALS Platform Trial.